Republicanism in the Netherlands: Establishment of the Republic

-The Netherlands emerged as a state during the Eighty Years' War (1568–1648), declaring their independence from the Spanish Empire in 1581.
-After futile attempts to find a hereditary head of state, the Dutch Republic was proclaimed in 1588.
+The Netherlands emerged as a state during the Eighty Years' War (1568–1648), when the vast majority of deputies of the States General of the Netherlands concluded the Union of Utrecht in 1579, and declared their independence from Philip II's Spanish Empire with the Act of Abjuration in 1581.
+After futile attempts to find a suitable alternative hereditary head of state – duke Francis of Anjou (1580–1583), William the Silent (1583–1584), and earl Robert of Leicester (1585–1588) – the States of Holland and West Friesland resolved to proclaim their sovereignty in mid-1587.
+After a fallout with Leicester, who resigned in early April 1588, the States General issued the instruction of 12 April 1588, formally establishing the Dutch Republic.
 However, the war initially had neither the achievement of political independence nor the establishment of a republic as its ultimate goal, nor were the Southern Netherlands excluded from it on purpose.
 Rather, the inability of the Habsburg regime to adequately address religious, social and political unrest (that was originally most pressing in Flanders and Brabant), led to an irreconcilable situation.
 An independent Calvinist-dominated republic in the Northern Netherlands, opposed to the continuously Spanish Catholic-dominated royalist Southern Netherlands, was the unintended, improvised result.
 As the war progressed however, the House of Orange-Nassau played an increasingly important role, finally accumulating all stadtholderates and military leadership positions within the Dutch Republic by 1590.
-Struggles between the House of Orange, that gradually built up a dynasty with monarchical aspirations, and the Dutch States Party, a loose coalition of factions that favoured a republican, in most cases more or less oligarchical form of government, continued throughout the 17th and 18th centuries.
+Struggles between the House of Orange, which gradually built up a dynasty with monarchical aspirations, and the Dutch States Party, a loose coalition of factions that favoured a republican, in most cases more or less oligarchical form of government, continued throughout the 17th and 18th centuries.